-Spare fuses are located behind the left side cover.
-If the fuse blows during motorcycle operation, inspect the electrical system to determine the cause, and then replace the fuse.
-Note: Do not use any substitute (larger or smaller) for the standard 20A fuse.
+The fuse box is located behind the left side cover, and it contains three fuses and two spare fuses.
+If the fuse blows during operation, inspect the electrical system to determine the cause, and then replace the fuse.

+CAUTION: Do not use any substitute for the standard fuse.